atrahhdis/mahasivipassana/content/buddhism.md

 # Buddhism Resources

-Although practicing **Mahasi (noting) Vipassana (Insight) Meditation** does not require a Buddhist background, it's true that it's tightly connected with (Theravada) Buddhist tradition and philosophy.
+Although practicing **Mahasi** (noting) **Vipassana** (Insight) Meditation does not require a Buddhist background, it's true that it's tightly connected with (Theravada) Buddhist tradition and philosophy.

-If you are not familiar with Buddhism and you want to get started, below you will find some useful resources for beginners.
+If you are not familiar with Buddhism, below you will find some useful resources for beginners.

 Please note that the person (*who is heavily influenced by the [Pragmatic Dharma Movement](https://alohadharma.com/2015/11/03/what-is-pragmatic-dharma/))* behind this website does not follow any specific Buddhist tradition, thus all the suggestions below cover a wide range of Buddhism variations and teachings.